Current cross-correlation spectroscopy of Majorana bound states: The model

-\textit{The model}.--- The non-interacting TDLB picture can be extended to describe the superconducting nanowire in proximity to a bulk $s$-wave superconductor shown in Fig.~\ref{fig:nanowire}(a).
+The non-interacting TDLB picture can be extended to describe a proximitized superconducting nanowire, where superconductivity is induced by a bulk $s$-wave superconductor as shown schematically in Fig.~\ref{fig:nanowire}(a).
 This is a $1D$ nanowire sandwiched between two normal metal conductors, featuring a strong spin-orbit interaction characteristic of, e.g. InSb or Ge.
 The spin therefore naturally aligns with the $\pm y$-direction, however, a strong external applied $B$-field along the axis of the nanowire breaks time-reversal symmetry and cants the spins along the $\pm z$-direction, introducing a Zeeman splitting $V_{Z} = g\mu_{B}B/2$, where $\mu_{B}$ is the Bohr magneton and $g$ is the Land{\'e} factor.

 In Bardeen-Cooper-Schrieffer theory, the phonon-mediated attraction between electrons is captured by the pairing field $\Delta$~\cite{bardeen1957theory}.
 This translates to a tractable single-particle picture using a Nambu-spinor representation.
 We let operators $\hat{d}_{n\sigma}$ and $\hat{d}^{\dagger}_{n\sigma}$ annihilate and create electrons with spin $\sigma$, in spatial location $n$, and introduce a Nambu representation, $\hat{\Phi}_n = (\hat{d}_{n\uparrow},\hat{d}_{n\downarrow}^\dagger,\hat{d}_{n\downarrow},\hat{d}_{n\uparrow}^\dagger)^T$.
 The Hamiltonian of the isolated wire is given in the Bogoliubov–de Gennes form \cite{zhu2016bogoliubov}